phillmac/php-starlink-client/README.md

 $statistics = $dishy->getStatsHistory();
 ```

-Get the location of the dish.
 If enabled in the settings of the mobile app, you can get the location of the dish.
 ```php
 $location = $dishy->getLocation();
 ```